A truly breathtaking beach

 Kolios Beach gives life by the sea a new meaning.
 Locals and tourists alike flock to this idyllic strip of golden sand to enjoy all the spoils of beachside living.
 The bay is sheltered from the Aegean winds, making it a great place to get involved in some watersports.
 If you’ve got little ones, they’ll be able to paddle safely under supervision in the shallows while you’re out speeding across waves on your water-skis.

 There is a little strip of tavernas and bars on the bay, but the beach has kept itself free from big touristy complexes.
-This gives the cove a feeling of exclusivity - now you're in on the secret too.
-A minimart also skirts the shore, so you'll be able to stock up on sun lotion, inflatables and snacks for a picnic on the sand.
+This gives the cove a feeling of exclusivity – now you’re in on the secret too.
+A minimart also skirts the shore, so you’ll be able to stock up on sun lotion, inflatables and snacks for a picnic on the sand, an ideal way to spend the day on cheap holidays in Skiathos.
 Plus, there are enough parasols and loungers to go around.

 Skiathos Town is just down the road